 As a small business owner, social media provides you with a great opportunity to connect in a personal way with your ideal buyer.
 It’s hard to look at a Facebook page with thousands of Likes and feel like you can compete, but the truth is, numbers are only a small part of an effective social strategy.

 There is a lot of research that provides guidance on how frequently to post on different social platforms.
-A page which rarely posts content is not likely to convert Likes into customers because the page will rarely show up in a follower’s feed.
+A page that rarely posts content is not likely to convert Likes into customers because the page will rarely show up in a follower’s feed.
 Additionally, social pages that post daily aren’t guaranteed customers.
 If you have a Facebook page, but your ideal buyer prefers Instagram you are missing opportunities to connect with and convert clients.

 By following these tips for small business social media do’s and don’ts you can compete with any social media account in your industry and connect on a personal level with your ideal buyer at every stage of their buyers’ journey.

-When you set up your Business Page on Facebook, you have an option to invite your friends to Like your page.
+When you set up your Business Page on Facebook, you have the option to invite your friends to Like your page.
 This isn’t an option on Instagram and Twitter, so it’s harder to let people know you are on those social platforms.
 A growing trend with companies is to follow people and then unfollow them a few days later.

 While this might seem like a great strategy to get people to connect with your accounts, from a social perspective you are essentially saying “Hi!
 Let me tell you all about me!
 I don’t need to learn about you; you aren’t as important as I am.”
 Companies who implement this practice are banking on you not realizing they no longer follow you.
-Their follow is disingenuous from the start and leaves a sour taste in potential consumers mouths.
+Their follow is disingenuous from the start and leaves a sour taste in potential consumers’ mouths.

 So, instead of unfollowing people, you can do two things.
 First, set up business pages for Instagram and Twitter just like Facebook.
 That way your personal feed will be filled with friends and family, and you can take time to interact with customers when you are on your business profiles.
-Second, add popular, industry relevant hashtags to your profile and your posts.
+Second, add popular, industry-relevant hashtags to your profile and your posts.
 This way, people who are looking for information about your niche will easily find your posts.
 When you post great content consistently, they will like your page even without an invite.

 While direct messaging is a great way to connect personally with your ideal buyer, this action is stepping further into their personal space and should not be overdone.
 There are several ways you can use direct messaging (DM’s) to connect with a customer.